The Benefit of a Multifamily Property Real Estate Investment

-Multifamily properties is one of the five types of property categories associated with real estate investment that many real estate investors commonly swear by.
+Multifamily property is just one of the following five types of real estate investment commonly acquired by investors:

-Multifamily property is considered to be any rental income property that has more than one family unit and can range from a property as small as a duplex consisting of two units to a large apartment complex consisting of hundreds of units.
+- First, it's considered to be any rental income property that has more than one family unit and can range from a property as small as a duplex consisting of two units to a large apartment complex consisting of hundreds of units.

 - First, it has the advantage to be able to support debt from the income it produces using other people's (tenant) money.

 - Remain flexible with your rental policy.
 When there's a shortage of apartments in your market, you can be selective about the type of tenant to rent to.
 When the rental market shifts and there's a shortage of tenants, prepare to be reasonably less selective or perhaps to make concessions like allowing pets, for instance.